asisley123/graphcoolplay/README.md

 5. Set the variable `graphQL_endpoint` by replacing `<Graphcool Project Id>` with the Project Id of the `Instagram` project which you find in the [Graphcool console](https://console.graph.cool) if you select the `Instagram` project in the left side-menu and then navigate to **Settings --> General** (it will then look similar to: `https://api.graph.cool/simple/v1/ciyzv01u06cq60185dno8c7nu`)

-6. Finally, we need to configure the Auth0 redirect flow with the exponent app in order to set the last variable which is the `redirect_uri`:
+6. Finally, we need to configure the Auth0 redirect flow with the expo app in order to set the last variable which is the `redirect_uri`:

-   1. If you haven't done so already, download the [Exponent development environment](https://docs.getexponent.com/versions/v14.0.0/introduction/installation.html) (**XDE**) open it and sign in
+   1. If you haven't done so already, download the [Expo Development Environment](https://docs.expo.io/versions/v14.0.0/introduction/installation.html) (**XDE**) open it and sign in

-   2. Open this project by clicking **Project** on the top-left and selecting the directory `exponent-auth0-instagram-example`
+   2. Open this project by clicking **Project** on the top-left and selecting the directory `expo-auth0-instagram-example`

-   3. Now, from the exponent URL that you see in the address bar on top, copy everything **except for the colon and port** as shown in this screenshot:
+   3. Now, from the expo URL that you see in the address bar on top, copy everything **except for the colon and port** as shown in this screenshot:
   	 ![](http://i.imgur.com/8f0qPdg.png)

-  	4. Again, in `main.js`, set the `redirect_uri` variable by replacing the part `<Exponent URL without Port>` with the value you just copied; note that you need to do this in the first part of the `if`-clause, the `else`-part is for the case where the app has been published, then Exponent will set the variable for you
+  	4. Again, in `main.js`, set the `redirect_uri` variable by replacing the part `<Expo URL without Port>` with the value you just copied; note that you need to do this in the first part of the `if`-clause, the `else`-part is for the case where the app has been published, then Expo will set the variable for you

-  	5. Lastly, back on the config page of the `instagram-example-graphcool` client on the [Auth0 website](https://manage.auth0.com/#/clients) copy the _full value_ of `redirect_uri` from `main.js` into the field **Allowed Callback URLs** (it will look similar to `exp://da-x7f.johndoe.exponent-auth0.exp.direct/+/redirect`)
+  	5. Lastly, back on the config page of the `instagram-example-graphcool` client on the [Auth0 website](https://manage.auth0.com/#/clients) copy the _full value_ of `redirect_uri` from `main.js` into the field **Allowed Callback URLs** (it will look similar to `exp://da-x7f.johndoe.expo-auth0.exp.direct/+/redirect`)

   	6. Make sure to click **Save Changes** on the bottom of the page